 Your advocate for life-long health: Your primary care provider

 Primary care providers are physicians, nurse practitioners and physician assistants who serve as the first point of contact for your healthcare needs.
-Most often, primary care providers are those who see patients in the following departments: family practice, family medicine, internal medicine, obstetricians/gynecologists and pediatrics.
+Most often, primary care providers are those who see patients in the following departments: family medicine, internal medicine, obstetricians/gynecologists and pediatrics.

 Off to a healthy start: Pediatrics and adolescent care